redpesk-common/recovery-tools-binding/docs/2-recovery-usages.md

 To understand what it does, the script adds the `upgrade_available` variable to U-Boot's environment by using `fw_setenv` to write to `/var/lib/rp-recovery/uboot-env.config`.
 Please refer [here]({% chapter_link recovery-tools-binding.restoring-redpesk-os-guide#rebooting-to-recovery-mode %}) for more U-Boot details.

-It has added the `upgrade_available` variable into the Uboot's environment config:
+It has added the `upgrade_available` variable into the U-Boot's environment config:

 ```
 soc_type=imx8mn